alfficcadenti/splinterlands-bot/README.md

 ## How to start the BOT:

-REQUIREMENT: You need to install NodeJS from https://nodejs.org/en/download/
+REQUIREMENT: You need to install NodeJS from https://nodejs.org/en/download/ (at least the last stable version 14.18.0)

 Once NodeJS is installed and you downloaded the bot in a specific folder, you need to set your configuration in the .env file: